KibaFox/resume-template/README.md

                  (currently: resume.adoc)
       OUTDIR     the directory where the generated files will be placed (currently: dist)
+      PAGE_SIZE  the page size for the PDF (example: Letter) (currently: A4)
       USE_DOCKER if set to "true", will use docker to run generator (currently: true)

     Example:
       $ export USE_DOCKER=true
       $ make pdf
+        Resume/CV - Turn text into professional PDF or HTML resume/CV

 The help text provides a list of actions available and brief descriptions of each.